The CME are focused in three main priority areas:

 - American Physical Society (APS), Division of Plasma Physics (DPP), Diversity, Equity, & Inclusion Organizing Collective Committee: https://www.youtube.com/watch?v=UvR8g5PwmDk&feature=youtu.be

 The reactivated CME is co-led by Christine Clark (CME Director), who is a Professor and Senior Scholar in Multicultural Education and Founding Vice President for Diversity and Inclusion, and by Norma A. Marrun (CME Assistant Director), who is an Assistant Professor of Cultural Studies, International Studies, and Multicultural Education.
-Clark and Marrun are faculty members in the COE's Department of Teaching and Learning and co-lead graduate certificate programs and master's and doctoral degree programs in the Cultural Studies, International Education, and Multicultural Education (CSIEME or "See Me") emphasis area.
-Alejandro Carríon and Tonya Walls, both UNLV Visiting Faculty, and Tara J. Plachowski, an independent Equity-focused Educator and Scholar, are all CME Affiliates.
-Dr. Carríon is working on restarting the CME journal, Dr. Walls is working to deepen the CME's education-related community embeddedness, including through Equity Matters: Examining the Black Education Pipeline, and Dr. Plachowski is working on developing literature reviews to support CME scholarship.
-All three Affiliates are also doing their own research and producing their own scholarship in areas related to the goals and objectives of the CME.
+Dr. Clark and Dr. Marrun are faculty members in the COE's Department of Teaching and Learning and co-lead graduate certificate programs and master's and doctoral degree programs in the Cultural Studies, International Education, and Multicultural Education (CSIEME or "See Me") emphasis area.
+Tonya Walls, UNLV Visiting Faculty, and Tara J. Plachowski, an independent Equity-focused Educator and Scholar, are CME Affiliates.
+Dr. Walls is working to deepen the CME's education-related community embeddedness, including through Equity Matters: Examining the Black Education Pipeline, and Dr. Plachowski is working on developing literature reviews to support CME scholarship.
+Both Affiliates are also doing their own research and producing their own scholarship in areas related to the goals and objectives of the CME.
 Cecelia "Édan" González is the CME's Graduate Research Assistant, a Ph.D. student in the CSIEME program, and newly-elected state Assemblywoman (District 16).

 CME workers are supported by esteemed national and local guides who inspire, advocate for, support, and inform their work.